BioCIDER/biojs-vis-context-data-unique-list/README.md

  *	`targetId`: Identifier of the container where the PageManager object should be displayed.
  * 	`targetClass`: Class name of the container where the PageManager object should be displayed.

+## Using BioCider

+BioCider interface consists of two main areas:

+1. Control panel.
+2. Results viewer.

+### Control panel

+On one hand, BioCider control panel allows you to change the type of the results that should be shown.
+These types are:

+* Databases
+* Events
+* Tools
+* Training materials

+By default, BioCider shows all of them, but anytime you can uncheck any of them to see only results type of your interest.

+On the other hand, the control panel allows you to navigate into all results related with the page main content.
+They are sorted by relevance, so first results should be more relevant than later ones; but you can see them by clicking on 'Next' button.

+Control panel aspect can be customised in different ways with options like *buttonsStyle* or *pressedUnderlines*.

+### Results viewer

+This panel show results in different ways depending on the value of *displayStyle* ContextDataList parameter.

+* *ContextDataList.COMMON_STYLE* shows only basic information shared among all different data sources.
+* *ContextDataList.FULL_STYLE* (used by default) shows also specific information of each data source.
+This style will be explained below.

+*ContextDataList.FULL_STYLE* shows results in two columns: the right one shows an icon representing the result resource type (in correspondence with the same button filters of the control panel), and the left one shows detailed content information:

+1. **Title**: the result title with a link to the original resource.
+It also shows a special icon if this link targets to an external site (most frequent).
+2. **Topics**: EDAM tags that categorises the content.
+3. **More link**: many resources offer different types of extra information, and this expandable link can show and hide it. *Events* usually show dates and location of the event, whilst others often provide detailed descriptions.